siddhant1999/Nurse-Communication-System/README.md

 * Ample Wiring
 * Breadboard

-### How it's made
+### How it's Made

 #### Caller
+The set up for the caller is fairly straightforward.
+We have included the schematic here for you to follow.
+The corresponding software for the ATTINY85 is [here](https://github.com/siddhant1999/Nurse-Communication-System/blob/master/Caller%20ATTINY.ino)
+Follow [this](https://www.instructables.com/id/Learn-How-to-Use-the-ATtiny85-in-UNDER-4-Minutes/) tutorial on how to configure an ATTINY85.
+Forgetting to load the bootloader is common error you want to avoid.

+##### Schematic
 `schematic here`

 #### Wrist Pager
+##### Enclosure
+3D print [the outside enclosure] (https://github.com/siddhant1999/Nurse-Communication-System/blob/master/enclosure%20prototype.stl) in standard PLA with a minimum 0.15mm line height.
+Since the design does not assume the size or location of your buttons, you will need to either:
+* edit the STL file to include holes or
+* carefully drill the holes in afterwards

+##### Bluetooth Communications
-3D print the outside enclosure (find STL file above) The communication between the two bluetooth controllers can be difficult to get working Ensure that the RXD and TXD communication work on your Arduino controller before proceeeding This can be verified by connecting the TXD of one ardunio to the RXD on the other and vice versa.
+The communication between the two bluetooth controllers is the bedrock of the system and can be difficult to get working.
+The RXD and TXD pins on the Arduino are used for serial communication.
+Use these pins with the H-C12 Bluetooth transmitters with 2 Arduninos to establish a connection.
+[HC-12 Setup](https://howtomechatronics.com/tutorials/arduino/arduino-and-hc-12-long-range-wireless-communication-module/)

-Given a serial input from one computer you should see the same message apprear on the other If the communication is successful but the correct characters are not appearing on the second Serial Monitor ensure that bost Serial Monitors are operating at the same baud rate (recommended 9600)
+Given a serial input from one Ardunio you should see the same message appear in the serial monitor of the other.If the communication is successful but the correct characters are not appearing on the second Serial Monitor ensure that both Serial Monitors are operating at the same baud rate (recommended: `9600`)

-Once you have ensured successful communication do the same by connecting each Arduino to a HC-12 transmitter If there are communication errors: solder the wires into the appropriate terminals The serial communication is easily interupted by slight flucuations in power
+If there are communication errors: solder the wires into the appropriate terminals.
+Faulty wiring is often the cause or failure since the serial communication is easily interupted by slight flucuations in power.

+##### LED Screen
-Ensure that you have all of the necessary dependancies installed the TFT screen
+Ensure that you have all of the necessary dependancies installed the TFT screen and follow the following video on how to correctly wire the [TFT screen](https://www.youtube.com/watch?v=DSYB6sWGemU&t=77s).

-Citations
-How to use bluetooth
-the LCD video
-TFT packages
-How to use ATMEGA328 as an Arduino
+###### Screen Dependancies
+`<SPI.h>`
+`<Adafruit_GFX.h>`
+`<TFT_ST7735.h>`
+`<avr/pgmspace.h>`

+##### ATMEGA328
+Since the Wrist Pager needs to small and portable we can't put an entire Ardunio in there.
+The great thing about Ardunio is how easy it makes testing and debugging.
+Thus we will use the microcontroller of an Ardunio Uno without the bulk of a board and pins.
+In order to configure the ATMEGA328 refer to this [info page](https://www.arduino.cc/en/Tutorial/ArduinoToBreadboard) by Arduino.

+##### Schematic

+`schematic here`

 What I need:
 I need to create a schematic for the watch and the hub